IlyaMatsuev/Apex-Trigger-Framework/README.md

 # Apex-Trigger-Helper-Library

-This is an Apex library for dealing with post data handling with Apex triggers.
+The Apex library for improving the way of working with Apex triggers by providing useful features.
 It can be as a foundation for your trigger logic structure.

 ## Features